true-runes/SuikodenRNG-React/README.md

 ## Suikoden RNG Generator
 This is a RNG calculator for the PS1 game Suikoden.
-It can predict RNG based events, such as future encounters and enemy drops(coming later).
+It can predict RNG based events, such as future encounters, enemy drops, and finding your RNG Seed.

 ## Known Mechanics
 This is all pseudocode.
 There is actual code in the repo.